 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are There is one (1) previously recorded archaeological site within a half-mile (mi) radius of the project location.
-No archaeological evaluations and no Section 106 studies have been conducted within the 0.5-mi review radius with no cultural resources found.
+The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there is one archaeological site within a half-mile (mi) radius of the project location.
+The Cerro del Bohique site located approximately 0.34 mi south of the project area consists of a circular ceremonial plaza dating to the Pre-Columbian period.
+The portion of the Cerro del Bohique that is within the 0.5-mile (mi) review area consists of a circular ceremonial plaza with